Valera3107/Store/README.md

 # Store
-This is project with using frameworks Spring and Hibernate for portfolio.
+This is project with using Spring framework (backend) and JSP pages with bootstrap (frontend).